 Smithfield Mountain Bike Park has played host to a number of UCI Mountain Bike races thanks to its world class trails originally built by the master himself, Glen Jacobs.
 Jacobs now builds bike trails all over the world but Cairns is his home town and its here that he built his first trail with a rake, in his family’s backyard.

 It was Jacob’s trails in the rainforest that inspired the first UCI MTB World Championships to be held here in 1996.
 Cairns now has a solid reputation for hosting epic mountain bike races and cyclists fly in from all over the world to battle it out in the tough humid conditions and unforgiving environment of the Tropical North Queensland.
-(Check out our video below from the recent 2016 event)
+(Check out our VLOG

 In the case of the UCI Mountain Bike World Cup, it is the downhill race that appears to attract the biggest and nosiest of crowds.
 The course itself takes the cyclists straight down the mountain and over the toughest of terrains – across rock gardens, big gullies, boulders and tree roots – and all clock a time that defies reasoning.